Illusivehacks/whatsapp-crash-script/README.md

 📝 Author.
 Illusivehacks
-Feel free to connect or report issues via GitHub or Gmail -> williamkitungo@gmail.com
+Feel free to connect or report issues via GitHub or Gmail -> @Ilusivehacks